Arts

 Q. Are these concerts free?

-A. Yes, they are technically free and you do not have to pay anything to attend, but a suggested donation (usually 20.00 per guest) is requested.
+A. Yes, they are technically free and you do not have to pay anything to attend, but a suggested donation (usually 30.00 per guest) is requested.
 You are welcome to contribute what you can.
 100% of the money collected goes directly to the artist(s) in support of their work.

 Q. Is this a public event?

 A. No. This is a private event by invitation only.
+You must request a reservation to attend.
+Click here to make a reservation.

 Q. Where are you located?